Application Deadline: February 28th

 For more information, please contact David Brown at [email protected]

-To learn more and to apply to become an intern with The National Center for Family-Integrated Churches, please download this PDF.
+To learn more and to apply to become an intern with The National Center for Family-Integrated Churches, please download the application below.

 Joshua (Class of 2016) - I believe my time here at the NCFIC has been instrumental in my spiritual and physical growth.
 NCFIC gives a great opportunity for young men to grow in the Scriptures, gain life skills, grow in love for the church, and make ministering to others a regular part of life.
 Not only was this a huge time of personal growth, but I left equipped with an arsenal of new friends and family from across the country.
 I praise the Lord for this experience!